 (course map and directions on Course tab of website)

-There will be packet pickup at Lake Sammamish State Park on Saturday, July 8 from 5-7 PM and on race morning beginning at 5 AM.
+There will be packet pickup on Friday, June 29 time/location TBD and on race morning beginning at 5 AM.
 Overnight bike racking will not be available.
-Discover Pass needed for packet pick up.

 At packet pick up all athletes are required to show photo ID.
 NO ID, NO RACE, NO EXCEPTIONS.
 Relay teams must either come together to pick up the packet or will only be given their part of the race packet.

-At packet pick up you will receive several race numbers, swim cap, timing chip and strap and safety pins.
+At packet pick up you will receive several race numbers, swim cap, timing chip and strap.
+Safety pins available but not in packets.
 There are no numbers or tags for the swim portion of the event but you must wear the issued swim cap.
 The larger bike number is secured to your bike frame and the smaller bike number is secured to the front of your helmet.
 Run bib numbers should be worn on the front of the body and worn during the run portion of the event either pinned on to the shirt or on a race belt.
 The timing chip must go around your ankle (it will not read if it is on your wrist).
 If you would like to use your own chip strap, please return the strap to packet pick up with your race number.

 The Transition opens at 5:00AM You’ll be required to attach your bike number on your bike and have your body marked before you enter transition.
 Both numbers will be checked again as you exit transition after the race.
 Once your bike is in transition, it’s there to stay until you finish the swim.
 The Transition Area is open to registered athletes only.
 Please, no spectators or family members inside transition.
 THERE ARE NO BIKES ALLOWED IN TRANSITION OTHER THAN BIKES RIDDEN IN COMPETITION.